jealka/jealka.github.io/creative/README.md

 Nmap done: 1 IP address (1 host up) scanned in 121.44 seconds
 ```

-We can see that port `22` and `80` are open, probably offering SSH and a webserver respectively.
-To ensure this assumption, we conduct a service discovery and default script scans on those two ports.
+We see that port `22` and `80` are open, presumely offering SSH and a web server respectively.
+To ensure this assumption, we conduct a service discovery and default script scan for those two ports, which confirms the hypothesis.

 ```
 > nmap -T4 -p22,80 -sV -sC creative.thm